 Price

 Given their heightened dosages and more potent formulations, you can expect to pay more for stronger pre-workouts than you would a normal stim-rich supplement.
-On average, the best strong pre-workouts will cost around $1.96 per serving, with some coming in closer to $2.50 per dose.
+On average, the best strong pre-workouts will cost around $2.13 per serving.

 In the end, though, it’s always recommended to take your personal budget into consideration.
 If your budget can’t stomach the price upfront, odds are that you’ll likely enjoy the physical powder less over a regular supplement regimen.